-Fuelled by a growing demand for rhino horn in primarily China and Vietnam and driven by international criminal syndicates, rhinos around the world are under threat of extinction.
-During 2012, both the Western black rhino and Vietnamese population of Javan rhino were declared extinct, and there are less than six Northern white rhino left in Africa, both of which are female.
+Fueled by a growing demand for rhino horn in primarily China and Vietnam and driven by international criminal syndicates, rhinos around the world are under threat of extinction.
+During 2012, both the Western black rhino and Vietnamese population of Javan rhino were declared extinct and there are now only two Northern White rhino left in Africa, both of which are female.

 South Africa is now one of the last countries to have a significant population of rhinos left in the wild – one of the reasons why South Africa is bearing the brunt of what can be described as one of the worst global wildlife conservation crises of the past 100 years.

-More than 5,000 rhinos have been killed within the country’s borders in the past five years.
-The ‘tipping point’ – in which more rhinos are being poached than are being born – is approaching for South Africa’s white rhino and black rhino populations.
-If the poaching continues to escalate at the current rate, we will see the demise of the rhino in major national parks with only small handfuls surviving in well protected areas.
+More than 8,000 rhinos have been killed within the country’s borders in the past decade.
+The ‘tipping point’ – in which more rhinos are being poached than are being born – is approaching for South Africa’s White rhino and Black rhino populations.
+If the poaching continues to escalate at the current rate, we will see the demise of the rhino in major national parks with only small handfuls surviving in well-protected areas.
 It could take decades for the populations to recover.
 This is why it is critical to keep up the support to organisations working to protect our rhino populations.

 KwaZulu-Natal Poaching Statistics

-It is thanks to KZN’s rhino conservation pioneers such as the late Dr Ian Player, Magqubu Ntombela and others that by 2010, southern white rhinos around the world numbered 22,000: the greatest rhino conservation success story ever.
-But now sadly, it is one that is dangerously close to being unravelled: the ‘tipping point’ – in which more rhinos are falling victim to poachers’ guns than are being born – is fast approaching.
+It is thanks to KZN’s rhino conservation pioneers, such as the late Dr Ian Player, Magqubu Ntombela and others that by 2010, Southern white rhinos around the world numbered 22,000: the greatest rhino conservation success story ever.
+But now sadly, it is one that is dangerously close to being unravelled as more and more rhinos are falling victim to poachers’ guns.

 This province has a proud history of saving the rhino: We did it once and we need to fight to do it again.
 It is an international wildlife crisis that needs us to all work together to save a species that has been with us for more than 50 million years.